liuzihe02/RDPO/README.md

 ---
 data/processor/pairwise.py -> PairwiseDatasetProcessor class

-this contains the actual code that handles the processor of string from json file very important file! the order of messages in json file determines what is chosen and what is rejected )
+this contains the actual code that handles the processing from a Dataset object directly from json to the right format for training the order of messages in json file determines what is chosen and what is rejected

 ```